 This is the second option the consensus deems likely to work.
 And it is the first of two offline options.

 Every banking or card statement the writer of this article has seen lately has only shown partial account numbers.
 This might be because new rules governing online card payments also govern account statements.
-(If you’re curious about these new rules, see the section on “Online Merchants or Payment Apps” below.)
+(You’ll hear more about these later.)
 If these new rules do govern account statements, checking your paper statements won’t help.
 But perhaps banks who apply these rules to account statements are doing so voluntarily.
 If so, some banks and other card providers might still print account numbers on statements.

 No luck?
 According to the consensus, there is one more offline option you can try.